ubuntu-assist/html-web-page-analyzer/README.md

 Clone and run the project using below commands.
 ```
 git clone https://github.com/weshare237/html-web-page-analyzer.git
 ```
-If you are using a IDE for example Intellij then, import project and choose pom.xml file.
-For more information you can check out the link https://spring.io/guides/gs/intellij-idea/
+If you are using an IDE such as IntelliJ, import the project and select the `pom.xml` file.
+For further details, you can visit [this guide](https://spring.io/guides/gs/intellij-idea/).

 ### Testing

-Use the below command to run automated test suite
+Use the following command to execute the automated test suite.

 ```
 mvn test